ClosedXML/ClosedXML.Parser/README.md

 * ~~XLParser uses `IronParser`, an unmaintained project~~ (IronParser recently released version 1.2).
 * Doesn't have support for lambdas and R1C1 style.

+ANTLR lexer takes up about 3.2 seconds for Enron dataset.
+With parsing, it takes up 11 seconds.
+I want that 7+ seconds in performance and no allocation.

 ## Debugging

 Use [vscode-antlr4](https://github.com/mike-lischke/vscode-antlr4/blob/master/doc/grammar-debugging.md) plugin for debugging the grammar.